blumilksoftware/lmt/readme.md

 make run
 ```

-Enter the APP container with `make shell`, then install php, node dependencies and compile css:
+Enter the app container with `make shell`, then install php and node dependencies:
 ```
 composer install
 npm install